List of The Cosby Show episodes: Season 3 (1986–1987)

-Season 4 (1987–88)
+Season 4 (1987–1988)

 This season's opening sequence features the cast dancing to a vocal jazz rendition of the theme performed by Bobby McFerrin.
 Bill Cosby is seen at the end of the credits dancing to the music as the producer credits appear and at the end, he quickly turns his head, takes off his top hat, and looks into the camera.
 Unlike the first three seasons, the opening credits featured the cast wearing formal 1930s-style clothing.
-Cosby wears a top hat and tails, Tempestt Bledsoe a United States Navy uniform, and Malcolm-Jamal Warner a business suit.
-Geoffrey Owens (Elvin) is introduced to the regular cast by Cosby leading him into Sabrina LeBeauf's shot (neither Owens nor LaBeauf appeared in the majority of episodes in this season).
+Cosby wears a top hat and tails, Tempestt Bledsoe an outfit styled after a WAVES uniform, and Malcolm-Jamal Warner a business suit.
+Geoffrey Owens (Elvin) is introduced to the regular cast by Cosby leading him into Sabrina LeBeauf's shot (neither Owens nor LeBeauf appeared in the majority of episodes in this season).
 Before the producer credits, Cosby briefly holds a picture of Lisa Bonet.
 Bonet did not appear as main cast this season, having departed for the spinoff series, A Different World; instead, she made three guest appearances.

-Season 5 (1988–89)
+Season 5 (1988–1989)

 The opening sequence in this season featured the cast in Caribbean-style clothing dancing on a veranda to an orchestral version of "Kiss Me" arranged by James DePreist, and performed by the Oregon Symphony Orchestra.
-This opening credit sequence, choreographed by Geoffrey Holder, was the only one to show the cast dancing together instead of separately.
+This sequence, choreographed by Geoffrey Holder, was the only one to show the cast dancing together instead of separately; it ended with the other members fluttering their hands in front of Cosby's face and pulling them away to show him looking into the camera with a smile.
 The first seven episodes included a closing-theme version of this orchestration that was identical to the one used to open the show.
 The remaining fifteen episodes closed with a funk/jazz version of the theme.

 In this season Lisa Bonet continued to guest star occasionally as Denise.
 Series regulars Sabrina Le Beauf and Geoffrey Owens again appeared in fewer than half of the season's episodes.

-Season 6 (1989–90)
+Season 6 (1989–1990)

 In the opening sequence for seasons 6 and 7, the cast danced on a stage with a backdrop that displayed the marquee of the Apollo Theater in Harlem.
 A classical jazz arrangement of "Kiss Me," featuring Craig Handy on saxophone, was used for the theme.
 When the credits end, instead of looking at the camera, Cosby walks off the stage, commenting, "This is the best elevator music I've ever heard!"
 This line was cut out of the credits when they were used in season 7.